LS2 Vs LS3 – Which Is Best?

 However, we will say that the LS3 would be the better choice for those of you who aren’t shy when it comes to achieving the engine’s full potential, and you’re willing to throw the necessary cash around to do so.

 While the LS3 allows for maximal power delivery when pushed to the boundaries, you’re not likely to see huge differences between the two cars when heading out on a fast road blast around the canyons.

 If you’re planning a crazy-horsepower drift or drag racing build, then the refinements carried out to the LS3 will provide far better breathing and revving capabilities, especially for those that are going down the forced induction route.

 For those on a budget, the LS2 is going to be the better option.
 Not only is it far cheaper, but you’ll also have the opportunity to consider fitting the LS3 cylinder heads and still have the forced induction upgrade capabilities further down the line.

-If you’re not just buying an engine, and you’re looking for the perfect car for your needs, vehicles with an LS2 are often sourced far more cheaply, and unless you’re absolutely in love with an LS3 engined-car, it’ll produce far more bang for your buck.
+If you’re not just buying an engine, and you’re looking for the perfect car for your needs, vehicles with an LS2 are often sourced far more cheaply.
+Unless you’re absolutely in love with an LS3 engined-car, it’ll produce far more bang for your buck.

-Although the LS3 is far more abundant and easily sourced than the LS2, LS3 production only ceased three years ago, so it’s still considered a relatively new engine in the grand scheme of things and likely comes with a price to match.
+Although the LS3 is far more abundant and easily sourced than the LS2, LS3 production ended in 2015, so it’s still considered a relatively new engine in the grand scheme of things and likely comes with a price to match.

 With the money saved, you can begin splashing out on upgrades, which will likely see you minimize the power difference between the two at minimal expense.